MartinPankraz/ABAP-Developer-Day/mentor/quest2.md

 | URL | https://eventsfromonlineshop.northeurope-1.eventgrid.azure.net/api/events |
 | Azure Service Bus Namespace | `ServiceBusForSAPOnlineShop` |

 >Note : There is a Event Subscription `allmessages` which will receive all events from all participants.
-The corresponding queues is `allmessages`.
+The corresponding queue is `allmessages`.

 ## SAP Setup
 |<!-- --> | <!-- -->   |